robex/l4d2-zm-install-scripts/README.md

 # L4D2 Zonemod server deployment scripts

 The purpose of these scripts is to deploy a competitive-ready L4D2 Zonemod server.
-They are not fully production ready or idiot-proof (you need _some_ knowledge about how to run a L4D2 server) but they work (as of March 2025), and since some people asked me to publish them, here they are.
+They are not fully production ready or idiot-proof (you need _some_ knowledge about how to run a L4D2 server) but they work (as of 2025), and since some people asked me to publish them, here they are.
 PRs are welcome!

 ## Requirements